ozgurcd/kamaji/docs/HOW_TO_USE.md

 kamaji my_custom_target
 ```

+---

-## 6. // notation
+## 6. `//` Notation

 The `//` notation is used to reference the root of the workspace.
-It is equivalent to the workspace root directory, aka the directory where the `kamaji.workspace.yaml` file is located.
+It is equivalent to the workspace root directory, i.e., the directory where the `kamaji.workspace.yaml` file is located.

 **Example**:
 ```yaml